 There were three shots.
 And I think everyone who knows anything about it recognizes that there were three shots.
 The Warren Commission got confused in their resolution, I think, because they only found two bullets, but there were three shots fired.
 There’s no question about that.
 And the President got hit by the first one, I got hit by the second, and he got hit by the third.
 Now Mr. Reston talks about the motive of his hatred of me, Oswald’s hatred of me.
 Yet he fired at General Walker, according to Mr. Reston in his book, a short time before that and apparently had no such hatred of him.
 So I don’t know by what logic you can assume that I was his primary target.

-The motorcade route had been well publicized and was known about by Oswald.
+The motorcade route had been well publicized.
 A map of it was even on the front page of The Dallas Morning News the day of the assassination (11/22/63):

 A motorcade will carry President Kennedy, Vice-President Lyndon Johnson, Sen. Ralph Scarborough, Gov. John Connally, and most Texas congressman from the airport…

 Connally’s dismissal that “Oswald certainly had no way of being sure that I was even going to be in the car with President Kennedy” doesn’t negate that there were several other open cars in the motorcade.
 Oswald could simply have been waiting and watching the vehicles until he recognized Connally riding with JFK, “Oh, there he is!”

 Oswald’s dishonorable discharge from the military for his conduct in Russia.
 Connally was Secretary of the Navy at the time Oswald appealed to have his dishonorable discharge reversed.
 It was rejected.

 Malcolm Kilduff (00:02)

 That was true.
 But then you turn around and you take a look at it and you find that Lee Harvey Oswald was really not associated with any of those movements on civil rights, and he wasn’t associated with…